alphagov/finding-things-migration-checker/lib/checks/README.md

 The assumption is that anything present in Rummager should be published.
 Our proxy for 'being published' is that the `/lookup-by-base-path` endpoint in Publishing API finds a content_id.
 Recommended links are excluded.
+Withdrawn items are excluded, because the content_id lookup does not guarantee to find a content_id for them.

 ### BasePathsMissingFromRummager